nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Viewing help : `help`
 Format: `help`

-> Help is also shown if you enter an incorrect command e.g. `abcd`.
+> * Help is also shown if you enter an incorrect command e.g. `abcd`.

 #### Adding a task : `add`
 Adds a task, deadline, event or a floating task to the list. <br>
 Format: `add TASKNAME [at/from TIMEDATE] [by/to TIMEDATE] [PRIORITY]`

-> For tasks and events, at least one of the two TIMEDATE values must be included.
+> * For tasks and events, at least one of the two TIMEDATE values must be included.<br>
-> For floating tasks, none of the TIMEDATE values are specified.
+> * For floating tasks, none of the TIMEDATE values are specified.<br>
-> If priority is not specified, default priority of * is set.
+> * If priority is not specified, default priority of * is set.

 Examples:
 * `add Buy eggs at 5pm 13/09/2016 ***`